data-apis/scipy-2023-presentation/paper/paper.rst

 **Compiler support.** Standardized APIs and behaviors should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization techniques, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
-APIs and behaviors not amenable to compilation, such as APIs returning arrays having data-dependent output shapes, should be specified as optional.
-Some API patterns that are difficult for compilers can be avoided entirely, such as polymorphic return types.
-In general, the dtype, shape, and device of the return value from any function should be predictable statically from its inputs' dtypes, shapes, and devices.
+APIs and behaviors not amenable to compilation, such as APIs returning arrays having data-dependent output shapes or polymorphic return types, should either be omitted or specified as optional.
+In general, the shape, data type, and device of the return value from any function should be predictable from its input arguments.
 Moreover, copy-view mutation semantics, such as those currently supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.

 **Distributed support.** Standardized APIs and behaviors should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).